 "The largest investment in climate action ever made"

 The U.S. Inflation Reduction Act (IRA), signed into law in Aug/2022, is poised to cut energy costs, create jobs, and transform climate action in the U.S. IRA includes USD 369 bi in cleantech & climate investments to unlock opportunities for local governments to accelerate climate & energy commitments.

-Projects supported include electric vehicle (EV) charging, green H2, power infrastructure, energy storage, and climate resilience [C40, 2022].
-For instance, on average, the IRA tax credits for renewable electricity and clean hydrogen can reduce the cost of green H2 production by almost half [ICCT, 2023].
+Projects supported include electric vehicle (EV) charging infra, green H2, power infrastructure, heat pumps, energy storage, CCUS, and climate resilience [C40, 2022].
+On average, IRA tax credits for renewable electricity & clean hydrogen can reduce the cost of green H2 production by almost half [ICCT, 2023].
 In short, IRA acts by [C40, 2022]:

 Incentivizing deployment of clean energy in the U.S.: access to the federal clean energy tax credit programmed for municipally-owned and managed utilities, and greater potential for power purchase agreements for cities in competitive markets.

 Lowering energy bills and costs for efficiency upgrades: incentives and funding for the installation of heat pumps, rooftop solar, energy efficiency retrofits, and purchase of EVs.

 Creating jobs thru domestic manufacturing & clean procurement: grants for planning, workforce development and emissions reporting standards.

 Investing in climate-ready agriculture, forest conservation & resilience: coastal restoration and resilience, drought mitigation, and water access projects.